 - Make a small hole in each golgappa with your finger.

-- Fill small amount of boiled potato, black gram and moong in each gol gappa.
+- Fill a small amount of boiled potatoes, cooked black gram, and cooked whole moong in each gol gappa.

-- Sprinkle little masala mixture that we made earlier over yogurt.
+- Sprinkle a little spice mix mixture that we made earlier over the yogurt.

-- Finally sprinkle nylon sev, coriander and pomegranate seed on top.
+- Finally sprinkle nylon sev, cilantro, and pomegranate seed on top.
+Serve immediately.